-Python is a high-level programming language used for complex scenarios as well as a general-purpose language that is used across various domains.
-It is the favourite language among the developers and data scientists because of its simplicity and less complex syntax.
+Python is a high-level programming language used for complex scenarios and a general-purpose language used across various domains.
+It is the favorite language among developers and data scientists because of its simplicity and less complex syntax.
 It is open-source and available for all the operating systems and is platform-independent and has an extensive library for Python programming code.

 Java is an object-oriented language and also a multi-paradigm just like Python programming language.
 It is one of the most commonly used languages that came into existence way before Python.
 It is still ranked among five top languages for AI programming.
 It has relatively complex syntax than Python, but the speed of execution is quite higher.

 Both these languages support neural networks and NLP development solutions.
 The differences in the functionalities of the languages will be discussed further.